Gecko05/AlgorithmsInC/README.md

 Examples are under the *Programs* folder.
 Some library utilities for trees, queues, and sort methods are under the *Utilities* folder.

-Currently trying to do as many programming exercises as possible, if you have one that is missing in this repository feel free to fork and add it.
+Currently trying to do as many programming exercises as possible, if you have one that is missing in this repository feel free to fork and pull request.